 So thank you for developing your program and for hiring such caring and dedicated people for the program!
 They all seem to work beautifully together!
 They have made a real difference in the life of our son and in our family!

-These are the people that keep our therapeutic boarding school running smoothly, day in and day out.
+These are the people that keep our residential treatment center running smoothly, day in and day out.
 They represent more than a half-century of combined experience, and each of them has been with Turning Winds for many years.

 Owen Baisden, CEO